 As Permaculture Month continues throughout May, some of our expert authors are answering questions submitted by our readers.
 Here, Michael Judd reveals his special recipe for blueberry soil mix that imitates the plant’s natural forest edge habitat.

 For more do-it-yourself projects to turn your landscape into a luscious and productive edible Eden, check out Judd’s book, Edible Landscaping with a Permaculture Twist .
-Now is a good time to purchase as all of our permaculture titles are on on sale for 35% off until June 1.

 And, browse these previous posts from the “Permaculture Q&A” series for answers to questions about design patterns, nutrients, invasive grasses, and more:

 Eric Toensmeier on Aggressive Grass and Partial Shade

 Toby Hemenway on Soil and Natural Patterns

 I planted four blueberries bushes last year.
 They got a lot rain, so I did not water them for a few weeks, but now I see a few of them are brown.
 These bushes get lots of sun.
 Any thoughts on how to stop the browning?